PSG confirms ligament injury and star is out for 6 weeks

 After the game, the Brazilian preached positivity on social media.

 “Let’s recover.
 Unfortunately these setbacks are part of an athlete’s life.
-Now that’s what you have to do, raise your head and let’s go.
+Now that’s what you have to do, lift your head and let’s go.
 I’ll come back better and stronger”

-In addition to the situation involving Neymar, PSG updated its supporter referring to five more athletes who were not available in the last match.
+In addition to the situation involving Neymar, PSG updated its fans about five more athletes who were not available in the last match.
 Marco Verrati has already trained with his teammates today and Mauro Icardi returns tomorrow.
 Midfielders Wijnaldum and Ander Herrera are expected to return to training between Thursday and Friday.

 The only one who doesn’t have a return forecast so soon is the German Julian Draxler, who should only return in two or three weeks.